 Why should waiting times be avoided?

-Countless day visitors, crusaders, hotel guests from Mestre and many tourists staying in the city centre start their sightseeing tour of Venice mostly in the early morning at the Santa Lucia train station, at the Piazzale Roma bus station or at one of the public water bus stops.
-The island is completely car-free, so no matter if comfortably on foot or eventful with the popular water buses with their numerous stops, up to the Piazza San Marco one should plan already 30 minutes or maybe even 45 to 60 minutes.
+Countless day visitors, crusaders, hotel guests from Mestre, and many tourists staying in the city center start their sightseeing tour of Venice mostly in the early morning at the Santa Lucia train station, at the Piazzale Roma bus station, or at one of the public water bus stops.
+The island is completely car-free, so no matter if comfortably on foot or eventful with the popular water buses with their numerous stops, up to the Piazza San Marco, one should plan 30 minutes or maybe even 45 to 60 minutes.

-If the visit of St. Mark’s Cathedral, Doge’s Palace and Bell Tower takes one hour each and that still in connection with an hour waiting for the time each for the entrance, then it is perhaps already 17 or 18 o’clock and the day is already approaching the end.
-So there is no time left for a photo of the world-famous Rialto Bridge, one or two museums or church visits, a stroll through the picturesque district of Cannaregio or perhaps even a short detour to the Lido.
+If the visit to St. Mark’s Cathedral, Doge’s Palace, and Bell Tower takes one hour each and that is still in connection with an hour waiting for the time each for the entrance, then it is perhaps already 17 or 18 o’clock and the day is already approaching the end.
+So there is no time left for a photo of the world-famous Rialto Bridge, one or two museums or church visits, a stroll through the picturesque district of Cannaregio, or perhaps even a short detour to the Lido.

 There is also the possibility of combined tours for St. Mark’s Cathedral and Doge’s Palace.
 In 2 hours you have visited everything and then you can enjoy the rest of Venice in a different way.

 |2 hours||80,00 €||Buy online ticket|